edwardclin2003/LowPassFilterImageFPGA/README.md

 # RTL_convolution
-This is an RTL IP block that does a 2D low pass separable filter for an image of 2^n x 2^n size where n > 1.
+This is an RTL IP block that does a 2D low pass separable filter for an image of 2^m x 2^n size where m, n > 1.
 This code is optimized for FPGAs and has been verified with Xilinx ISE.
 For the writeup of this code, check out the writeup folder

 The top module is hw_dut.v.
 Top test module is hw_tbv.v